hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 In the end I have left five guards, so don't stress the CPU.

 [8:08:33](#v3FsbkBpjZoBQFJUV-lXllozxo8uns9PH-JtgnDSxVs) <planetsizecpu (Jose Luis)>:
-If you look at the tenth field, a one indicates that the object is affected by the gravity function, that large number of objects slows the main cicle, but I decided to shorten the guards number instead of deleting gold bags. Ì†ΩÌ∏Å
+If you look at the tenth field, a one indicates that the object is affected by the gravity function, that large number of objects slows the main cicle, but I decided to shorten the guards number instead of deleting gold bags. üòÅ

 [8:26:16](#VMcoeH3RFp5kCvqUGwpnWfVB65tGUOHt0JdW-C7pRxE) <planetsizecpu (Jose Luis)>: